Stenulson's 2017 & 2018 Photo Gallery

 Rough And Tumbling Creek in the area just north of the Buffalo Peaks.

-This is a shelving area with beaver ponds; the trail which circles from
+This is a shelving area with beaver ponds; the trail which circles

-the Collegiate Range are along the skyline to the west.
+peaks of the Collegiate Range are along the skyline to the west.

 Below is a view of the western side of the Buffalo